How to stop being clingy

 Suddenly, you doubt that you are enough, because your last relationship ended.
 Maybe you feel insecure about your looks and it shows in your body language.
 Maybe you are afraid that he doesn’t find you interesting enough and now you get worried whenever he wants some alone time.

 Low self-esteem manifests in different ways.
-However, it always affects relationships negatively because the clingy partner projects his worth onto the other.
+However, your negative emotions affect the relationship because your lack of confidence starts showing.
 That puts immense pressure on your boyfriend and can discourage him from continuing the relationship.

-So, for women with lower self-esteem, it’s very important to figure out how to stop being clingy if you want to remain in a long-term relationship.
+So, for women with lower self-esteem, it’s very important to figure out how to stop being clingy and needy if you want to remain in a long-term relationship.

 Is being clingy toxic?